 Although blue-green algae occur naturally in Florida’s waterbodies, increases in the delivery of nutrients to any particular waterbody can promote algal growth that ultimately leads to the formation of an algal bloom.
 Other factors that often contribute to algal blooms include warm water temperatures and changes in water flow.
 Although they can occur at any time, blue-green algae blooms are most common in Florida during the summer and early fall when sunlight is abundant and water temperatures are highest.
 The summer also brings storms that have the potential to affect the delivery of nutrients into waterways through stormwater runoff.

-Red tide markers are displayed on the map when the algae that causes red tide, Karenia brevis, has been detected above background concentrations.
+Gold red tide markers are displayed on the map when the algae that causes red tide, Karenia brevis, has been detected above background concentrations.
 Data is received from FWC daily.

 Nutrients & Chlorophyll